broadinstitute/cromwell/docs/CallCaching.md

 Certain Docker tags can impact call caching performance.
 Docker tags are a convenient way to point to a version of an image (`ubuntu:14.04`), or even the latest version (`ubuntu:latest`).
 For that purpose, tags are mutable, meaning that the image they point to can change, while the tag name stays the same.
-While this is very convenient in some cases, using mutable, or "floating" tags in tasks affects the reproducibility of a workflow: the same workflow using `ubuntu:latest` run now, and a year, or even a month from now may run with different docker images.
+While this is very convenient in some cases, using mutable, or "floating" tags in tasks affects the reproducibility of a workflow.
+If you were to run the same workflow using `ubuntu:latest` now, and again in a year (or even in a month) may run with different docker images.
 This has an even bigger impact when Call Caching is turned on in Cromwell, and could lead to unpredictable behaviors if a tag is updated in the middle of a workflow or even a scatter for example.

 In order to ensure perfect reproducibility, Docker provides another way of identifying an image version by using the specific digest of the image, which is an immutable identifier.
 The digest is guaranteed to be different if 2 images have different byte content.
 For more information see [Docker's api specs](https://docs.docker.com/registry/spec/api/#/content-digests).